Kitura/Swift-Kuery/MigrationGuide.md

 }
 ```

-With the changes usage of the API is aligned with the other functions on the Connection protocol and will look similar to:
+With the changes usage of the API is aligned with the other functions on the Connection protocol, an example of using the 3.0 API is below:

 ```swift
 let connection = PostgreSQLConnection(….)